Description

 property, you need to have an instance of the SceneRenderingWidget

 class.
 Access the property directly to get the ray corresponding to the current cursor position.
-This can be used in various scene interaction scenarios, such as detecting which objects are under the cursor.
+This can be used in various scenarios such as object selection, interaction, or determining the point of intersection with scene geometry.

 Example